-The other day I picked my son up from from school.
-As usual, I started talking about something I learned that day and as usual, when I think I might have used a word or started a topic my son may not know about, I ask, ‘are you familiar with that word/topic?’
-And on cue he says, ‘Yes.’
-When I say, ‘then tell me what you know’ he says, ‘well I don’t really remember.
+The other day I picked my niece up from from school.
+As usual, I started talking about something I learned that day and as usual, when I think I might have used a word or started a topic my niece may not know about, I ask, ‘are you familiar with that word/topic?’
+And on cue she says, ‘Yes.’
+When I say, ‘then tell me what you know’ she says, ‘well I don’t really remember.
 Can you explain, again?’
-Such is the life of a child.
-It’s not a good habit at 13, and it is especially limiting if you are an attorney.
+Pretending to know that which she doesn’t.
+Such is the life of an eight year old.
+It’s not a good habit at 8, and it is especially limiting if you are an attorney.

 The truth is lawyers tend to be rather impressed with how much they know because non-lawyers are generally impressed with what they believe attorneys know.
 And this can really box lawyers in.
 Yet, one of the most profound ways to transform yourself and transform your relationship with clients and others in your life is to act like you don’t have all the answers.